SaifuzzamanTanim550/mta-nol-tracker/README.md

 the environment (`.env` locally, the host's environment variables in production), and `.env` is gitignored.
 The browser only ever talks to this app's own backend.

-> ⚠️ If a key is ever pasted into a file or chat, rotate it: AI Studio → API Keys →
-> delete it and create a new one.

 ---